mkuthan/mkuthan.github.io/_posts/2014-06-21-release-it.md

 * _3rd party vendors_ - their client library often sucks, you can not define timeouts, you can not configure threading correctly.

-* _method wait_ - always provide the timeout, do not use method ``Object.wait()``.
+* _method wait_ - always provide the timeout, don't use method ``Object.wait()``.

-* _massive email with deep links_ - do not send massive emails with deep links, bunch of requests to single resource could kill your application.
+* _massive email with deep links_ - don't send massive emails with deep links, bunch of requests to single resource could kill your application.

 * _threads ratio_ - check front-end and back-end threads ratio, the system is as fast as its slowest part.